tijptjik/FEWD_1.0/intro/slides.md

 * Liberty to work, to work at liberty
   * Global employability
   * Many multinationals, NGOs and Governments have their own web departments
-* Transforming from a a thinker a to creator
+* Going from 'living in the clouds' to 'controlling from the clouds'
-* Lead the charge for any initative with a web strategy.
+* Lead the charge for any initiative with a web strategy.
 * Learn from and collaborate with the open source community.